johanley/covid-19-canada/README.md

 * Total cases 7448
 * March 31st, 2020

-Currently, there's no stats for Recovered and Tests on the federal government site, but they are the only Canadian jurisdiction to provide a [time-series download](https://health-infobase.canada.ca/src/data/covidLive/covid19.csv).
+Currently, there are no stats for *Recovered* and *Tests* on the federal government site, but they are the only Canadian jurisdiction to provide a [time-series download](https://health-infobase.canada.ca/src/data/covidLive/covid19.csv).

-# Food chains of data
+# Up the food chain
 The data "food chain" always starts with various government sources.
 In the case of Canada, it starts with provinces and territories.
 One food chain: